 The other area where we heavily apply automation is customer routing.
-For conversations not addressed by a bot, our assignment rules take care of routing 80% of conversations to the right place, with the rest routed to an escalation inbox to be examined by a human.
+For conversations not addressed by a chatbot, our assignment rules take care of routing nearly half of conversations to the right place, with the rest routed to an escalation inbox monitored by our team.

 What this “right place” looks like varies, so our assignment rules consider the customer’s history with us (if there is one) and decide where they should go to get the help they need.
 This is how we keep routing personal: we take into account multiple factors – not just account spend – to determine where our customer should go.
 These factors include: